-Boards are unlikely to tackle succession planning in a rigorous way unless it is explicitly part of their agenda.
-So it is critical to regularly carve out time on the nominating/ governance committee and board agendas.
+Boards are unlikely to tackle these topics in a rigorous way unless it is explicitly part of their agenda.
+So it is critical to regularly carve out time on the nominating/governance committee and board agendas.

 Board culture also has a role to play.
-The culture has to allow for frank and candid dialogue about ongoing board refreshment, director retirements and the need for different director skill sets.
+The culture has to allow for frank and candid dialogue about board composition, director tenure, retirements and the need for different director skill sets.
 These are sensitive, difficult discussions, which make strong board leadership all the more essential.

-Shareholders have heightened expectations about understanding the board's succession planning process.
-They want to understand if a robust plan exists, whether it addresses skills needed in the future and how frequently the topic is discussed, among other items.
-Some boards are considering whether greater transparency on their approach would be valuable considering shareholders' interest.
-Today, proxy statement disclosures on board succession planning and practices are fairly limited.
+Shareholders have heightened expectations about understanding the board's approach to refreshment.
+They want to know whether a robust succession plan exists, whether it addresses skills needed in the future and how frequently the topic is discussed, among other items.
+Some boards are evaluating whether greater transparency on their approach would be valuable considering shareholders' interest.